Animal Humane Society will be closed on Monday, May 29, in honor of Memorial Day. We will resume regular business hours the following day.

 An Animal Humane Society charitable gift annuity for one-life (or two) may be established with a minimum of $10,000 and provides lifetime income for the annuitant(s) as well as an immediate tax deduction.
 A gift annuity can be a good option for donors age 55 and older.
 If you are interested I would be happy to provide you a proposal with details and current payout rates.

 A charitable remainder trust is one of the more complex estate planning options but its many variations offer the donor greater flexibility.
 CRT’s can be a very good option for persons who own significantly appreciated assets (such as rental property) and desire to receive income for life.
 The donor transfers the asset to the trust, where it is sold, avoiding capital gains tax.
 The proceeds are invested with the donor or other beneficiary receiving payments for life or a set term.
-At the end of the trust’s life, the remaining principal is gifted to AHS.
+At the end of the trust’s life, the remaining principal is gifted to Animal Humane Society.

 An easy option is to visit a bank and buy a CD naming AHS as the beneficiary, payable-on-death.
 The CD can remain on deposit earning interest until the donor dies, upon which AHS receives its value.
 Make sure the CD is the type that automatically rolls over and maintains the beneficiary designation.